Download the app today.

 StoryCorps

-The StoryCorps App is a tool provided by StoryCorps for capturing and sharing meaningful conversations, differentiating itself from StoryWorth with its emphasis on spontaneous, interactive dialogue.
+The StoryCorps App is a tool provided by StoryCorps for capturing and sharing meaningful conversations, differentiating itself from Storyworth with its emphasis on spontaneous, interactive dialogue.
 This app transforms the smartphone into a mobile recording studio, allowing users to conduct interviews anytime, anywhere.
 It offers a comprehensive guide to lead the discussion, including a list of great starting questions to facilitate a rich and personal conversation.
 The app also provides users with the ability to add a photo to their interview, tag its themes, and even geotag their location.

 One of the compelling features of the StoryCorps App is its connection to the Library of Congress.
-Unlike StoryWorth, which collects stories for the purpose of generating a private family keepsake, StoryCorps allows users to upload their recorded interviews to the StoryCorps Archive housed at the American Folklife Center at the Library of Congress.
+Unlike Storyworth, which collects stories for the purpose of generating a private family keepsake, StoryCorps allows users to upload their recorded interviews to the StoryCorps Archive housed at the American Folklife Center at the Library of Congress.
 This gives users the unique opportunity to contribute directly to American history.
-The app, with its emphasis on connection, dialogue, and shared historical legacy, offers a more interactive and public alternative to StoryWorth's private, question-based format.
+The app, with its emphasis on connection, dialogue, and shared historical legacy, offers a more interactive and public alternative to Storyworth's private, question-based format.

 No Story Lost